-kno and fore age Eve har the kno is s upo bel syn use moi Mai dra of tim She this left INDIAN MYSTICISM O Moon, if thou wishest to play with him, hide not thyself in the clouds but Tamil is rich in other famous devotional poems also-such as Tirūpugazh by Saint Arunagiri, Thayumanavar's poems, Ramalingaswami's Tiru Aarutpā, etc. The Telugu and Malayalam and Canarese languages also have mystic poesies of a high order, though Tamil over-
+O Moon, if thou wishest to play with him, hide not thyself in the clouds but come here with joy!

+Tamil is rich in other famous devotional poems also-such as Tirūpugazh by Saint Arunagiri, Thayumanavar's poems, Ramalingaswami's Tiru Aarutpā, etc. The Telugu and Malayalam and Canarese languages also have mystic poesies of a high order, though Tamil overtops them all.
 In modern Indian poetry we find the ancient mystical note here and there but not in such exuberance as before.
 India also has felt the impact of the practical, hedonistic, sceptical present age.
 But all the same the mystical yearning for God is of the texture of the Indian mind and can never be entirely suppressed or eradicated.
-In Rabindranath Tagore's poems-Gitanjali, etc.-we find a fragrant flowering of the finest MEDIAEVAL AND MODERN MYSTICISM mystical feeling.
-Only a few examples can be given here :---He who plays music to the stars is standing at your window with his flute.
-My beloved is ever in my heart, (The Crescent Moon) That is why I see him everywhere.
-Come to my heart and see his face in the tears of my eyes. ( The King of the Dark Chamber ) 1 am waiting with my all in the hope of losing everything. ( The King of the Dark Chamber ) What Divine Drink would thou have, My God ! from this overflowing cup of my life ?
-(Gitanjali) In the poems of Subrahmanya Bhārati of South India also we find a commingling of the notes of mysticism and PATRIOTISM as in Rabindranath Tagore.
-But the finest flowering of modern Indian mysticism was in Sri Rama Krishna Paramahamsa.
-He spent decades in the pursuit of a variety
+In Rabindranath Tagore's poems - Gitanjali, etc. - we find a fragrant flowering of the finest (continued from the previous page) mystical feeling.
+Only a few examples can be given here:- He who plays music to the stars is standing at your window with his flute.
+(The Crescent Moon) My beloved is ever in my heart, That is why I see him everywhere.